psmd-iberutaru/OpihiExarata/docs/source/technical/conventions.rst

 care should be exercised for images as both take different file formats.

-When calling an image or figure file, the file path in the reStructuredText should leave the file extension as a wildcard so that the Sphinx builders can choose the file format best suited for the form the documentation is going to be built as.
+When calling an image or figure file, the file path in the reStructuredText should have the file extension as a wildcard so that the Sphinx builders can choose the file format best suited for the form the documentation is going to be built into.

 When creating images, please adhere to the following: